 I say this in other places on the website: We will ALWAYS take our dogs back no matter their age, but we will not reimburse anybody the cost they paid.
 All sales are considered final the minute you put that puppy in your car.

 If you need to re-home your dog, we do understand that it is your right to sell him/her or give him/her to another person.
-We don't police you, but as we are straight up with you when you get that puppy in the first place, we do ask that you let us know the dog has been re-homed, especially if that puppy has been microchipped so we can help you get everything transferred.
+We don't police you, but as we are straight up with you when you get that puppy in the first place, we do ask that you let us know the dog has been re-homed, especially because that puppy has been microchipped so we can help you get everything transferred.
 If nothing else, at least give the new person or family my contact info.
 If you don't, and that dog ends up at animal control and I am contacted since I implanted the microchip, don't get all high and mighty with me when I contact you trying to get the dog back to the home I originally sold him/her to.
 (Had that happen too!)
 Everything we do is in the best interest of our furry kids.
 Don't get pissy with me for not knowing - I'm likely to get pissy back.